MinnPost/minnpost-wordpress/wp-content/plugins/highlight-search-terms/readme.txt

 For example use `.hilite { background:#D3E18A; }` to get a moss green background on search terms found in the content section (not header, sidebar or footer; assuming your Theme uses a div with class "hentry").

-Please find more examples in the [FAQ's](https://wordpress.org/plugins/highlight-search-terms/#faq).
+Please find more examples in the FAQ's below.

 = I do not see any highlighting! =